replicatedhq/kurl.sh/src/markdown-pages/add-ons/rook.md

 ## Upgrades

-It is now possible to upgrade multiple minor versions of the Rook add-on at once.
+It is now possible to upgrade multiple minor versions of the Rook add-on at once, up to version 1.7.x.
 This upgrade process will step through minor versions one at a time.
 For example, upgrades from Rook 1.0.x to 1.5.x will step through Rook versions 1.1.9, 1.2.7, 1.3.11 and 1.4.9 before installing 1.5.x.
 Upgrades without internet access may prompt the end-user to download supplemental packages.